Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Detailed Setting and Proof in Section

+We first present the settings for the vanilla supervised-learning-based method, \dagger, and POPS when applied to the LQR problem in Section \eqref{sec:toy_example}.

-In this section, we give the detailed settings for the comparison in Section \ref{sec:toy_example} and the detailed statement and proof of Theorem \ref{thm_1}.
-Through this section, all symbols having a hat are open-loop optimal paths sampled for training, \eg $\hat u_j, \hat x_j, \hat u^i_j, \hat x^i_j$.
+\paragraph{Vanilla method.} For the vanilla method, we first randomly sample $NT$ initial states $\{\tilde{x}_j^v\}_{j=1}^{NT}$\footnote{Through the LQR analysis, all symbols having a hat are open-loop optimal paths sampled for training, \eg $\hat u_j^v, \hat x_j^v, \hat u_{i,j}^p, \hat x_{i,j}^p$.
 Let $\tilde{x}$ denote a single state instead of a state trajectory.
-The clean symbol $x$ without hat or tilde is the IVP solution generated by specific controllers which are specified in the subscript; \eg $x_o,x_v,x_a$ are trajectories generated by $u_o, u_v, u_a$ which are optimal, vanilla, and IVP enhanced controllers, respectively.
+The clean symbol $x$ without hat or tilde is the IVP solution generated by specific controllers which are specified in the subscript; \eg $x_o,x_v,x_d,x_p$ are trajectories generated by $u_o, u_v, u_d, u_p$ which are optimal, vanilla, \dagger and POPS controllers, respectively.
 The positive integer $j$ in the subscript always denotes the index of the optimal path.
-Symbols with superscript $i$ are related to the $i$-th iteration of the IVP enhanced sampling method.
+Symbols with superscript $i$ are related to the $i$-th temporal grid points in \dagger or POPS.} from a standard normal distribution where $N$ is a positive integer (recalling $T$ is a positive integer).
+Then $NT$ approximated optimal paths are collected starting at $t_0=0$:

+where $\{Z_j^v\}_{j=1}^{NT}$ are \textit{i.i.d.} normal random variables with mean $m$ and variance $\sigma^2$, and independent of initial states.